isomerpages/sndgo-corp/_report-data-incident/0-report-data-incident.md

 ---
 ![1](/images/report-data-incident.jpg)

-### **\*NEW\* Government Data Incident Reporting Platform**
+### **Government Data Incident Reporting Platform**

-Everyone in the community can play their part in strengthening and safeguarding government ICT (information and communications technology) systems, digital services, and data.
+Everyone in the community can play their part in strengthening and safeguarding government Information and Communications Technology (ICT) systems, digital services, and data.
 Members of the public can now **report incidents involving any unauthorised disclosure or compromise of government data** on our government data incident reporting platform.

 We look forward to working with you to strengthen the overall public sector data security regime.

 <a href="https://www.smartnation.gov.sg/report-data-incident/report-data-incident#GoToReportDataIncident" target="_blank"><img src="/images/reportdataincident-img-01.png"></a><br>

-### **What you can do to help:**
+### What you can do to help:
 ✔️ Before making a report, do keep in mind that you should act responsibly when reporting a suspected data incident and safeguarding data from unauthorised use or loss.

 ✔️ Do conduct yourself in accordance with applicable laws and regulations at all times.
 Note: Under no circumstances should you attempt to make a false report, publish details of any suspected data incidents involving government data or recklessly or intentionally use government data for wrongful gain.